p12tic/awn/ReadMe.txt

 This repository contains the code of the Avant Window Navigator (Awn).
 Awn is a dock-like bar which sits at the bottom of your screen that allows you to launch and control applications.
 It additionally provides the ability to embed external applets.
-The appearance is entirely possible to constomize, and thematic support is available.
+The appearance is entirely possible to customize, and thematic support is available.

 Installation: